2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Reverse Of The 2002 Sacagawea Dollar

-The reverse design was created by United States Mint sculptor-engraver Thomas D. Rogers and features the following elements:
+The reverse was designed by United States Mint sculptor-engraver Thomas D. Rogers and features:

 • 17 Stars — A ring of five-pointed stars encircling the eagle, representing each of the 17 states in the Union at the time of the 1804 Lewis and Clark Expedition

-• “ONE DOLLAR” – The denomination appears on the lower periphery
+• “ONE DOLLAR” — The denomination on the lower periphery

 Other Features Of The 2002 Sacagawea Dollar

-The coin’s physical construction consists of a three-layer clad composition with a pure copper core sandwiched between outer layers of manganese brass.
-The overall composition of the coin is 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel, which was selected to give the coin its distinctive golden color while maintaining the same electromagnetic signature as the Susan B. Anthony dollar for compatibility with coin acceptors.
+The coin uses a three-layer clad composition: a pure copper core sandwiched between outer layers of manganese brass.
+The full composition is 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel.
+This alloy was specifically chosen to give the coin its distinctive golden color while matching the electromagnetic signature of the Susan B. Anthony dollar — making it compatible with existing coin-operated machines.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List